 Poodles come in three different sizes (standard, toy, and miniature), but we’ll leave the two small varieties for others to cover – we’re big dog fans.
 Standard poodles are pretty big white dogs, who usually weigh between 50 and 75 pounds, and the tallest individuals measure about 20 or 21 inches tall at the shoulder.

 Also called the South Russian Ovtcharka, the Ukrainian shepherd dog is an independent animal, who is one of the more intimidating white dog breeds on our list.
 They’re not only pretty big dogs, who often exceed the 100-pound mark and stand over 2-feet-tall at the shoulder, but they are also very brave dogs who won’t hesitate to stand their ground and assume a dominant posture.

 Ukrainian shepherd dogs are easy-going canines, who were originally developed for flock-guarding purposes.
 They don’t require a lot of attention, and they love having a large property to roam, monitor and protect.
 Their long white coats provide great protection from the elements, and they don’t shed as badly as you may suspect.

-This is a breed for experienced owners, who understand how to maintain strict discipline and maintain a dominant position against a dog who will assert his own dominance if given the opportunity to do so.
-Early socialization is imperative if the breed is to be kept as a pet.
+This is a white furry dog breed for experienced owners, who understand how to maintain strict discipline and maintain a dominant position against a dog who will assert his own dominance if given the opportunity to do so.
+Puppy socialization is imperative if the breed is to be kept as a pet.

 Slovensky Cuvacs don’t require very much grooming (although it’s a good idea to have them professionally groomed each Spring), but they are pretty heavy shedders, like many of the other long-haired breeds on our list.
 However, this long fur serves them well when they must sleep outdoors in cold climates, such as their birthplace – the Slovakian Mountains.